Flamingo: a Visual Language Model for Few-Shot Learning: Method

-Once Flamingo is trained, we use it to tackle a visual task by conditioning it on an interleaved prompt, as illustrated in Figure~\ref{fig:fewshot_prompt}. \paragraph{In-context learning with \method{} models.} We evaluate the ability of our models to rapidly adapt to new tasks using in-context learning, following an analogous approach to the one used in GPT-3~\citep{gpt3}.
-In detail, we are given a set of support examples in the form of $(image, text)$ or $(video, text)$ (where the $image$ or $video$ is the input visual and the $text$ is the expected response and/or also contains additional task information e.g. a question) and a single visual query for which we want our model to make a prediction.
+\paragraph{In-context learning with \method{} models.} We evaluate the ability of our models to rapidly adapt to new tasks using in-context learning, following an analogous approach to the one used in GPT-3~\citep{gpt3}.
+In detail, we are given a set of support examples in the form of $(image, text)$ or $(video, text)$ (where the $image$ or $video$ is the input visual and the $text$ is the expected response and any additional task-specific information, e.g., a question) and a single visual query for which we want our model to make a prediction.
 Given this, we build a multimodal prompt by concatenating the support examples followed by the visual query as illustrated by Figure~\ref{fig:fewshot_prompt}.
 Unless specified otherwise, we choose the concatenation order at random.

 \paragraph{Open-ended and close-ended evaluations.} In an open-ended setting, the model's sampled text following the query image is then taken as its prediction for the image, stopping at the first \texttt{<EOC>} (``end of chunk'') token prediction.
 Unless specified otherwise, we always use beam search with a beam size of 3.
 In a close-ended setting, all possible outputs are independently appended to the query image, and we score each of the resulting sequences using the log-likelihood estimated by our model.
 These scores are then used to rank the candidate outputs in decreasing order, from most confident to least confident.